Suburban Airport: History

 In 2010, the Maryland Aviation Administration changed the criteria for minimum approach angles and marked the airport with new displaced thresholds.
 The thresholds shortened 1/3 of the runway for landing operations both ways on the 2,300-foot runway.
 Organizations that provided aircraft for Young Eagles flights had to relocate because the available runway was reduced beyond safe operating limits of their aircraft.

-By late 2012, the airport owner had yet to expand hangars and operations as announced in 2004, efforts to bring gambling to nearby Laurel Park had failed, BRAC-related inflow ceased in 2011, declining home prices and interest rates from the recession greatly reduced the need for workforce housing developments, and the county's school and water demands were beyond capacity from overdevelopment.
+By late 2012, the airport owner had yet to expand hangars and operations as announced in 2004, efforts to bring gambling to nearby Laurel Park had failed, BRAC-related inflow ceased in 2011, declining home prices and interest rates due to the Great Recession greatly reduced the need for workforce housing developments, and the county's school and water demands were beyond capacity from overdevelopment.
 Suburban Airport's owner submitted plans to build the for-profit Monarch Global Village Academy Public Contract School for troubled children, managed by the Children's Guild, temporarily on the airport property in exchange for approval to build the Riverwood housing development.
 Anne Arundel County required the school to offset the impact of the proposed Riverwood development and overcrowding from other recently approved developments.
 After the county announced that it would seek school construction sites elsewhere in 2012, the project was started on a neighboring parcel once occupied by the Laurel Moose lodge and sold to the Children's Guild.